nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 }
 ```

-* `dataUrlToBlob()` - The function uses the "atob" function to decode the base64 encoded data URI string into a byte string.Next, it creates an ArrayBuffer of the same length as the byte string and a Uint8Array "ia" backed by the ArrayBuffer.
-It then uses a for loop to iterate over each character in the byte string, and for each character, it sets the corresponding element in the Uint8Array to the character's ASCII code.
-The result value is what we want to upload to IPFS.
+* `dataUrlToBlob()` - Decodes a base64-encoded data URI string using the `atob` method to convert it to a byte string.
+It creates an ArrayBuffer of the same length as the byte string and creates a Uint8Array `ia` backed by the ArrayBuffer.
+Using a for loop, it iterates over each character in the byte string and sets the corresponding element in the Uint8Array to the character's ASCII code.
+The final value obtained is what we aim to upload to IPFS.

-* `logData()` - This function takes two arguments: `"file"` and `"methodOfRequest"`.The function starts by defining a variable `"fileLog"` of type `FileLogData` (which we will implement shortly) and initializing it to an empty object.
-It also creates a new `"Date"` object `"dateTime"`.The function then uses an "if-else" statement to check the value of `"methodOfRequest"`.
-Depending on the second parameter, the fileLog variable will be initialized with different outputs.
+* `logData()` - Takes two arguments, `file` and `methodOfRequest`.
+It starts by declaring a variable called `fileLog`, which is of type `FileLogData` and initialised to an empty object.
+It also creates a new "Date" object called `dateTime`.
+The function then uses an `if-else` statement to check the value of `methodOfRequest`.
+Depending on the second parameter's value, the `fileLog` variable will be initialized with different outputs.

-Next , we will need to define the type `FileLogData` that the `logData()` function will utilized, in order manipulate data in an organized manner.
+9. Define the type `FileLogData` that the `logData()` function will utilise in order manipulate data in an organised manner.
+In `/app` folder, create a new file called `file-log-data.ts` and add the following code:

-On the same folder level as the `app.component.ts`, we will create a new file called `file-log-data.ts`.
-Inside that file, type or paste the followin code;

 ```
 export interface FileLogData{